 • Giving input on government policies and practices that affect young people

-• Organizing the Mayor’s Youth Summit to bring together youth around Nashville to discuss key issues
+• Organizing the Mayor’s Youth Summit to bring together youth from around Nashville to discuss key issues

 • Being advocates for initiatives created by and for youth